 - ⅓ cup plus 1 Tbsp. cornstarch, divided

 - ¼ cup soy sauce, divided

 - 1 Tbsp. tomato paste

 - 2 Tbsp. canola or peanut oil, plus more for frying

 - 1 tsp. grated garlic

-- ¼ cup dried Tianjin or cayenne chiles
+- ¼ cup dried Tianjin chiles (or substitute Cayenne)

 - Toasted sesame oil, for serving (optional)

 - Thinly sliced scallions, for serving